aika-kreedy/Bingo-Game-Reactjs/README.md

-Bingo Game build by React-JS Create randome Selected Number and create random boards game for reach player and every started game.
+Bingo Game for three players! build by React-JS  Game picks random numbers from 1 to 99 and create random boards game for each player and every started game.
+Get a full row or column to win.
+We score your win by multiplying the unmarked numbers' sum by the winning number.
+It's Bingo, but smarter!
+Play now!